Ohio State vs. Rutgers NCAA Football Odds, Plays and Insights | October 2, 2021

-The No. 11 Ohio State Buckeyes (3-1, 0-0 Big Ten) will test their eighth-ranked scoring offense against the Rutgers Scarlet Knights (3-1, 0-0 Big Ten), who have the No. 45 scoring defense in college football, on Saturday, October 2, 2021.
-The Buckeyes are heavily favored by 15 points in the contest.
-A 58.5-point over/under is set for the contest.
+The Rutgers Scarlet Knights (3-1, 0-0 Big Ten) and the 15th-ranked passing defense will host the No. 11 Ohio State Buckeyes (3-1, 0-0 Big Ten) and the 10th-ranked passing attack on Saturday, October 2, 2021.
+The Scarlet Knights are heavy, 15-point underdogs.
+The over/under is set at 58.5 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.